GitTejas/Classic-Albums/README.md

 This will start the JSON server, and your Album data will be served from http://localhost:3000/albums.
 Open another terminal window and run: npm start and open on the next available port (3001)

-Open the App:
-Open web browser and visit http://localhost:3000 to engage with the

 ## Acknowledgments
 A heartfelt thank you to all the artists who have graced us with their incredible, timeless, and unique vibes.
 Your contributions have enriched the world of music and inspired countless listeners.